dportik/SuperCRUNCH/docs/Analysis_Overview.md

 The goal of this step is to apply additional sequence filters and select representative sequences using `Filter_Seqs_and_Species.py`.
 There are multiple options for filtering and selecting sequences, including an option to include or exclude subspecies.
 Once sequence filtering and selection is completed, the `Make_Acc_Table.py` module can be used to rapidly generate a table of NCBI accession numbers for all taxa and loci.

-Although the original goal of `Filter_Seqs_and_Species.py` was to select the best available sequence for a taxon for each locus, it can also be used to retain all sequences passing the filters.
-That is, it can be used to filter and create population-level data sets.
+Although the original goal of `Filter_Seqs_and_Species.py` was to select the best available sequence per taxon per locus, it can also be used to retain all sequences passing the filters.
+That is, it can be used to filter and create population-level data sets, in which all available sequences for each taxon are retained.

 ---------------

 ### Filter_Seqs_and_Species.py <a name="FSS"></a>

 To construct a phylogenetic supermatrix representative sequences must be selected per taxon per locus, and if multiple sequences exist for a taxon for a locus then an objective strategy must be used for sequence selection. `Filter_Seqs_and_Species.py` includes several strategies for choosing among multiple sequences.

-The simplest solution is to sort sequences by length and select the longest sequence available (`-f length`).
++ The simplest solution is to sort sequences by length and select the longest sequence available (`-f length`).

-`Filter_Seqs_and_Species.py` includes another approach for coding loci in which sequences are first sorted by length, and then undergo translation tests to identify a correct reading frame (`-f translate`).
++ `Filter_Seqs_and_Species.py` includes another approach for coding loci in which sequences are first sorted by length, and then undergo translation tests to identify a correct reading frame (`-f translate`).
 Here, the longest sequence is translated in all forward and reverse frames in an attempt to identify a correct reading frame.
 If a correct reading frame is found, the sequence is selected.
 If a correct reading frame is not found, the next longest sequence is examined.
 The process continues until a suitable sequence is found.
 If no sequences in the set pass translation, the first (longest) sequence is selected (rather than excluding the taxon).
 If the `-f translate` method is used, the translation table must also be specified using the `--table` flag.
-All NCBI translation table options are available, and can be selected using integers or shortcut terms provided.
+All NCBI translation table options are available, and can be selected using integers or shortcut terms provided (*standard, vertmtdna, invertmtdna, yeastmtdna, plastid*, or any integer *1-31*).
 If the `--table` flag is omitted, the default will be to use the Standard translation table.

-The `--randomize` feature can be used to shuffle the starting list of sequences randomly, rather than sorting by length.
++ The `--randomize` feature can be used to shuffle the starting list of sequences randomly, rather than sorting by length.
 If used in conjunction with the `-f length` method, the first sequence from the shuffled list is selected (a true random choice).
 If used in conjunction with the `-f translate` method, translation tests occur down the shuffled list until a suitable sequence is selected (not necessarily a random choice).

 For all selection options, sequences must meet a minimum base pair threshold set by the user.
 If no sequences meet the minimum length requirement for a taxon, then the taxon will be eliminated during the filtering process.
-To avoid eliminating short sequences, a small integer can be used.
+To avoid eliminating short sequences a small integer can be used, although the retention of very short sequences can interfere with sequence alignment.

 Similar to previous steps, a list of taxa must be provided.
 The taxon names list can contain a mix of species (binomial) and subspecies (trinomial) names.
 Detailed instructions for the format of this file is provided in the `Taxa_Assessment.py` section.
 The optional `--no_subspecies` flag can be used, and its effect in this step is identical to that described in the `Taxa_Assessment.py` section.

-The `Filter_Seqs_and_Species.py` module will create fasta files containing a single representative sequence per taxon for each locus, along with other important output files described below.
+Using one of the sequence selection strategies above, the `Filter_Seqs_and_Species.py` module will create fasta files containing a single representative sequence per taxon for each locus, along with other important output files described below.
 The filtered fasta files can be used with the `Make_Acc_Table.py` module to generate a table of NCBI accession numbers for all taxa and loci.

 Although `Filter_Seqs_and_Species.py` was initially designed to filter and select one sequence per species, retaining intraspecific sequence sets may actually be desirable for other projects (e.g., phylogeography). `Filter_Seqs_and_Species.py` includes the option to create these data sets using the `--allseqs` flag.
 When the `--allseqs` flag is used, rather than selecting the highest quality sequence available for a taxon, all sequences passing the filtration methods are retained.
-Additional details for this feature are provided below.

 #### Basic Usage: